SorenTech/code-of-ethics/README.md

 **Rule 4.201**
 Designers and Developers shall not make misleading, deceptive, or false statements or claims about their professional qualifications, experience, or performance and shall accurately state the scope and nature of their responsibilities in connection with work for which they are claiming credit.

-*Commentary: This rule is meant to prevent Designers/Developers from claiming or implying credit for work which they did not do, misleading others, and denying other participants in a project their proper share of credit.*
+*Commentary: This rule is meant to prevent Designers/Developers from claiming or implying credit for work which they did not do, misleading others, and denying other participants in a project their proper share of credit.
+When not the sole author of a work, it is incumbent upon a designer/developer to clearly identify his or her speciﬁc responsibilities or involvement with the work.
+Examples of such work may not be used for publicity, display or portfolio samples without clear identiﬁcation of precise areas of authorship.*

 **Rule 4.202**
 Designers and Developers shall make reasonable efforts to ensure that those over whom they have supervisory authority conform their conduct to this Code.